 - Call to Order: Randy Schubert, President 10:00 AM

-- Attendance: Board: Randy Schubert, Tom Mowbray, Bill Stewart, Jim Moore, Diane O’Krongly, Ed Hryciuk, Jim Kohl.
-Absent: Jeff Malison and Jean Burns
+- Attendance: Board: Randy Schubert, Tom Mowbray, Bill Stewart, Jim Moore, Diane O’Krongly, Ed Hryciuk Absent: Jeff Malison and Jean Burns

 - Members and Board members introduced themselves.

 - Minutes of the June 23, 2018 Annual Meeting were presented by Bill Stewart, Secretary.
 A move to accept was made and seconded.
 The minutes were approved without correction.
 These minutes will be filed and posted on the website.

 - Treasurer’s Report was presented by Tom Mowbray, Treasurer.
 As of June 21 we have $8,837.74 in the general fund and $2,451.75 in the fish Habitat fund for a total balance of $11,289.49.
 The full report with itemized expenses will be posted on the website and filed with the minutes of this meeting.
 It was noted that our balance is a bit lower than a year ago and that our annual membership drive begins next month.

 2. Elections: the following positions are open for election: Secretary, Treasurer and 2 Director positions.
 The board presented a slate to fill these positions as follows: